LCM Calculator - Least Common Multiple

 The Least Common Multiple (LCM) is also referred to as the Lowest Common Multiple (LCM) and Least Common Denominator (LCD).
-For 2 integers a and b, denoted LCM(a,b), it is the smallest integer that is evenly divisible by both a and b.
+For two integers a and b, denoted LCM(a,b), the LCM is the smallest integer that is evenly divisible by both a and b.
 For example, LCM(2,3) = 6 and LCM(6,10) = 30.
 For the least common multiple of more than 2 numbers, say a, b, c and d, it is the smallest integer that is evenly divisible by all numbers and can be calculated such that LCM(a,b,c,d) = LCM(LCM(LCM(a,b),c),d).

-LCM(a,b) = (a*b)/GCD(a,b).
+LCM(a,b) = (a*b)/GCD(a,b)

 For example, find the LCM(6,10).
 First find the GCD(6,10) = 2.
 Then calculate (6*10)/2 = 60/2 = 30.
 Therefore, LCM(6,10) = 30.